 As shown in the image below, to the log file and SQL database file, specify the path and click on Next button to continue.

-Choose ‘Configure the communication method’ option and Click Next to proceed.
+Choose the ‘Configure the communication method’ option and Click Next to proceed.

 As shown in the image below, the client connection drop-down is disabled due to our choices.
-Install both a MP and a DP onto the site server.
+Install both an MP and a DP onto the site server.
 Click Next to proceed.